adithyav09/Markdown/05-Using-Markdown/README.md

 # Wordpress Introduction

 - Welcome
-- About the Series/course
+- About the Series / course
-- Overview of Wordpress ?
-History
+- Overview of Wordpress / History
     * Open Source

 ## Introduction

 - How Wordpress Works